jekhokie/scriptbox/python--deployment-metric-parser/README.md

 $ cp examples/Playbook_3_Sample.xlsx tests/Playbook3.xlsx
 ```

+**NOTE** If you wish to adjust the dates for the graphs, please edit the `config/settings.yml` file
+prior to proceeding.
+Otherwise, if you're just using the sample playbooks out of the box, the settings
+in the `settings.yml` file should suffice.

 The utility can be run without any changes to the sample playbooks, but you are free to edit it and
 make as many copies/variations of the playbooks as you wish.
 Once you have a copy of them in the
 `tests` directory, go ahead and run the utility: